WARN Act · GAO Protests · Recompete Pipeline · Agency Scoring

 The honest comparison

-GovWin is $24,000 a year.
+GovWin runs about $24,000 a year.
 SAM.gov is free.

 This is what exists between them.

-BidWatchHQ$99/mo Sweetspot / GovDash$60–$200/mo GovWin / Bloomberg$1,200+/mo Free APEX counselingFree
+BidWatchHQ$49/mo Sweetspot / GovDash$60 to $200/mo GovWin / Bloomberg$1,200+/mo Free APEX counselingFree

 Solicitation auto-parser Partial